AET-CS/aet-cs.github.io/white/CS10/boolean.md

+---
-# Boolean Circuits and Truth Tables
+title: "Boolean Circuits and Truth Tables"
+---

 The following exercises are recommended to be completed with assistance from [trutabgen.com](https://trutabgen.com/) and